Dustyroom/flat-kit-doc/index.md

 Please, do this in _Quality_ tab's _Rendering_ field as well.
 This Example Settings file comes with Flat Kit.
 If you are using your settings file insead, please make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found on Inspector tab when you select that URP settings file.

 Please, note, if you don't see any part of Flat Kit after reimporting or updating the package, try cleanig the Unity Package Manager cache and import / update Flat Kit after that.
-The cche files can be found here:
+The cache files can be found here:
-Mac OS: ~/Library/Unity/Asset Store-5.x
+_Mac OS: ~/Library/Unity/Asset Store-5.x_
-Windows: C:\Users\accountName\AppData\Roaming\Unity\Asset Store
+_Windows: C:\Users\accountName\AppData\Roaming\Unity\Asset Store_

 ![Flat Kit import instructions](FlatKit_Manual_Images/flat-kit-import-1-instructions.png)
 > Flat Kit import instructions.